Skip to content

 “Proceeds from Real Estate Transactions”

 This form is used to report income from the sale or exchange of real estate.It ensures that real estate transactions are reported and taxed appropriately.You sold a rental property for $200,000.
-The title company sends you a 1099-S. This form helps you report the sale on your taxes, ensuring you pay any capital gains tax owed.
+The title company sends you a 1099-S. This way, the form helps you report the sale on your taxes, ensuring you pay any capital gains tax owed.

 1099-G